balister/sdr-build/README.md

-Repo Manifests for building systems based on meta-sdr
+Building Software Defined Radio (SDR) systems based on meta-sdr
 =============================================
 This repository provides git submodules to setup the OpenEmbedded build system with meta-sdr and possibly one or more BSP's (based on the branch you select).